Category: Measure of Dispersion

 $\sigma^2=\frac{\sum (X_i – \overline{X})^2}{n-1}; \quad \text{for sample data}$

-It should be noted that the variance is in the square of units in which the observations are expressed and variance is a large number compared to observations themselves.
+It should be noted that the variance is in the square of units in which the observations are expressed and the variance is a large number compared to the observations themselves.
 The variance because of its nice mathematical properties, assumes an extremely important role in statistical theory.

-Variance can be computed if we have standard deviation as the variance is square of standard deviation i.e. Variance = (Standard Deviation)$^2$.
+Variance can be computed if we have standard deviation as the variance is the square of standard deviation i.e. Variance = (Standard Deviation)$^2$.

 Variance can be used to compare dispersion in two or more sets of observations.
-Variance can never be negative since every term in the variance is squared quantity, either positive or zero.
+Variance can never be negative since every term in the variance is the squared quantity, either positive or zero.

 To calculate the standard deviation one has to follow these steps: